Skip to content

 • Provide seating options that accommodate different needs, such as chairs with arms or spaces for wheelchairs.

-• Make sure the event space is well-lit and free of obstacles for people with visual impairments.
+• Make sure the event space is well-lit and free of obstacles for people who are blind or have low vision.

-• Offer alternative formats for materials, such as large print or electronic versions, for people with visual or cognitive disabilities.
+• Offer alternative formats for materials, such as large print or electronic versions.

-• Train staff or volunteers on how to assist people with disabilities and be respectful and inclusive.
+• Train staff or volunteers on how to assist people with disability and be respectful and inclusive.

-• Hosting accessible and inclusive in-person meetings and events IncludeAbility page
+• Hosting accessible and inclusive in-person meetings and events - Australian Human Rights Commission

-• The Event Accessibility Checklist for Safe and Inclusive Gatherings - Living My Way
+• Event accessibility checklist for safe and inclusive gatherings - Living My Way

 Additional resources